 Feature for the Financial Times on what steps Japan is taking to make its buildings and homes more resistant to earthquakes and how tenants, investors and insurers view the seismic countermeasures.

-Researched and wrote about half of the 50 profiles for Forbes' Japan Rich List (called the Forbes' Billionaires List in other countries), including the founding family of Suntory Holdings, and calculated their net worth based on reporting and publicly available information.
+Researched and wrote most of the 50 profiles for Forbes' Japan Rich List (called the Forbes' Billionaires List in other countries), including the Forbes Asia cover story on Rakuten founder and CEO Hiroshi Mikitani, and calculated their net worth based on reporting and publicly available information.